theguyonthesky/Password-Manager/README.md

 - data.json: Auto-generated file to store credentials

 # How to Run
-Make sure Python is installed on your system
+1. Make sure Python is installed on your system

-Install the pyperclip module if you don't have it:

-bash
-Copy
-Edit
-pip install pyperclip
+2. Clone or download this repository.

-Place logo.png in the same directory as main.py
+3. Place `logo.png` in the same directory as `main.py`
+   *(Note: The `data.json` file is auto-created in the same directory when you save your first entry — no need to add it manually.)*

-Run the app:
+4. Run the app:

-bash
-Copy
-Edit
 python main.py
 or